-- All electronic waste is sold at surplus or for scrap metal - Truman utilizes the state contract with certified contractors to pick up and dispose of hazardous waste - Extra materials are sold at surplus or traded through the Departmental Exchange Program website - Duplex printing has been set as the default for student printing, with pricing incentives to print in duplex - Course catalogs, schedules, and other directories are available online and - Recycling (and free-cycling) is encouraged during the move-out process - Weighing food waste at the farm Approximately 300 lbs. of food per day is wasted, and we are using this information to help educate students on portion control and waste. - Recycled Mattresses - 2013 = 19,200 lbs of recycled material - 2017 = 16,500 lbs of recycled material - Re-upholstered furniture in many locations, this is ongoing. - EPA Food Recovery Challenge Participated in the EPA program to reduce purchasing and waste fees during 2014/2015 academic year. - The grant for a city-wide glass recycling program was awarded to the City of Kirksville, and Truman students and PSAC collaborated on this effort.
-Student Government restarted the on-campus glass recycling program as a result of this grant.
-The bunker for the city-wide glass recycling program is underway, and a collection bin is located on campus. - Introduced battery recycling on a limited basis.
+- All new students were given a reusable bag and a reusable mug - Sustainability Office launched a reusable utensil/disk checkout program - All electronic waste is sold at surplus or for scrap metal - Truman utilizes the state contract with certified contractors to pick up and dispose of hazardous waste - Extra materials are sold at surplus or traded through the Departmental Exchange Program website - Printing - o New printing system in 2017 saves 500,000 sheets of paper annually - Duplex printing has been set as the default for student printing, with pricing incentives to print in duplex - o Participated in an AASHE "Turning the Page" grant - Course catalogs, schedules, and other directories are available online and not printed - Recycling (and free-cycling) is encouraged during the move-out process - Weighing food waste at the farm Approximately 300 lbs. of food per day is wasted, and we are using this information to help educate students on portion control and waste. - Recycled Mattresses - o 2017 = 16,500 lbs of recycled material - o 2013 = 19,200 lbs of recycled material - Re-upholstered furniture in many locations, this is ongoing. - EPA Food Recovery Challenge Participated in the EPA program to reduce purchasing and waste fees during 2014/2015 academic year. - Glass recycling in the Residence Halls The grant for a city-wide glass recycling program was awarded to the City of Kirksville, and Truman students and PSAC collaborated on this effort.
+The Sustainability Office staff manage glass recycling pick-up. - Introduced battery recycling on a limited basis.